ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 .. [#cond-note] Conditions include the following comparisons: >, >=, ==, !=, <=, <.
 SW is actually set by the subtraction of the two register operands, and the flags indicate which conditions are present.

 .. [#sra-note] Rb '>> Cx, Rb '>> Rc: Shift with signed bit remain.
 It's equal to ((Rb&'h80000000)|Rb>>Cx) or ((Rb&'h80000000)|Rb>>Rc).

+.. [#call-note] jsub cx is direct call for 24 bits value of cx while jalr $rb is indirect call for 32 bits value of register $rb.

 .. [#aosa-book] Chris Lattner, **LLVM**.
 Published in The Architecture of Open Source Applications. http://www.aosabook.org/en/llvm.html